SimonEnsemble/Controlz.jl/docs/src/index.md

 # install the `Controlz.jl` package in Julia

-`Controlz.jl` is an officially registered Julia package. install in the Julia REPL by typing `]` to go into package mode, then `add Controlz`.
+`Controlz.jl` is an officially registered Julia package. install in the Julia REPL by typing `]` to enter package mode, then `add Controlz`.

-I recommend interactive [Pluto notebooks](https://github.com/fonsp/Pluto.jl) for coding in Julia, whose automatic package manager installs `Controlz.jl` upon running `using Controlz`.
+to write `Controlz.jl` code interactively and display the outputs, use the interactive [Pluto notebook](https://github.com/fonsp/Pluto.jl).
+Its automatic package manager installs `Controlz.jl` upon running `using Controlz` in a code cell.